Chaperone (protein): Functions of molecular chaperones

 Many chaperones are heat shock proteins, that is, proteins expressed in response to elevated temperatures or other cellular stresses.
 Heat shock protein chaperones are classified based on their observed molecular weights into Hsp60, Hsp70, Hsp90, Hsp104, and small Hsps.
 The Hsp60 family of protein chaperones are termed chaperonins, and are characterized by a stacked double-ring structure and are found in prokaryotes, in the cytosol of eukaryotes, and in mitochondria.

 Some chaperone systems work as foldases: they support the folding of proteins in an ATP-dependent manner (for example, the GroEL/GroES or the DnaK/DnaJ/GrpE system).
 Although most newly synthesized proteins can fold in absence of chaperones, a minority strictly requires them for the same.
 Other chaperones work as holdases: they bind folding intermediates to prevent their aggregation, for example DnaJ or Hsp33.

 Chaperones can also work as disaggregases, which interact with aberrant protein assemblies and revert them to monomers.
 Some chaperones can assist in protein degradation, leading proteins to protease systems, such as the ubiquitin-proteasome system in eukaryotes.
 Chaperone proteins participate in the folding of over half of all mammalian proteins.

 Macromolecular crowding may be important in chaperone function.
 The crowded environment of the cytosol can accelerate the folding process, since a compact folded protein will occupy less volume than an unfolded protein chain.
 However, crowding can reduce the yield of correctly folded protein by increasing protein aggregation.
 Crowding may also increase the effectiveness of the chaperone proteins such as GroEL, which could counteract this reduction in folding efficiency.
 Some highly specific 'steric chaperones' convey unique structural information onto proteins, which cannot be folded spontaneously.
 Such proteins violate Anfinsen's dogma, requiring protein dynamics to fold correctly.

 Other types of chaperones are involved in transport across membranes, for example membranes of the mitochondria and endoplasmic reticulum (ER) in eukaryotes.
 A bacterial translocation-specific chaperone SecB maintains newly synthesized precursor polypeptide chains in a translocation-competent (generally unfolded) state and guides them to the translocon.

 New functions for chaperones continue to be discovered, such as bacterial adhesin activity, induction of aggregation towards non-amyloid aggregates, suppression of toxic protein oligomers via their clustering, and in responding to diseases linked to protein aggregation and cancer maintenance.

 Human chaperone proteins

-In human cell lines, chaperone proteins were found to compose ~10% of the gross proteome mass, and are ubiquitously and highly expressed across human tissues.
+In human cell lines, chaperone proteins were found to make up ~10% of the gross proteome mass, and are ubiquitously and highly expressed across human tissues.

 Chaperones are found extensively in the endoplasmic reticulum (ER), since protein synthesis often occurs in this area.